techidaily/site-win-blog/source/_posts/overcoming-stability-problems-for-a-smoother-total-war-warhammer-ii-experience.md

  Make sure your computer meets the requirements, then move to the next fix.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/szUqw4TLvWs?si=srv1OeLOe579gLwj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Fix 2: Disable your antivirus temporarily

  The_Total War_ crashing is sometimes caused by interference from antivirus software.
 To see if that’s the problem for you, temporarily disable your antivirus program and check if the problem persists.
 (Consult your antivirus documentation for instructions on disabling it.)